✓ Updated March 2026

 Scooter/Motorbike Rental

-A popular choice for couples or solo travelers, scooters offer a fun and agile way to navigate the island's roads and access smaller coves.
-They are easier to park than cars and can be more economical.
+A popular choice for younger travelers and couples, scooters offer a fun and agile way to navigate the island's coastal roads and smaller villages.
+They are easier to park than cars.

 Water Taxis/Boat Hire

-For accessing secluded beaches on the northeast coast or islands like Paxos and Antipaxos, water taxis or hiring a small boat are excellent options.
-This offers a unique perspective and access to places unreachable by road.
+For accessing secluded beaches on the northeast coast or exploring the Albanian coast (Saranda), water taxis and small boat rentals are ideal.
+They offer a unique perspective and access to otherwise hard-to-reach spots.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.